ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 Applying a layout divides the dashboard into the defined zones.
 The zones are placeholders for blocks.

-To do it, click the **Switch layout** icon on the left side of the upper toolbar, then choose one from available layouts, and click **Submit**.
+To do it, click the **Switch layout** icon on the left side of the upper toolbox, then choose one from available layouts, and click **Submit**.

 ![Switch layout](dashboard_switch_layout_window.png)

 ### Add blocks

-In Dashboard Builder, you can access a menu of **Dashboard blocks**, which includes a set of blocks of content that you can add to the zones of the dashboard.
+In Dashboard Builder, you can access the **Dashboard blocks** toolbox, which includes a set of blocks of content that you can add to the zones of the dashboard.

 !!!
 Tip